What does this have to do with weddings, Katherine?

 – The Things You Can See Only When You Slow Down – Haemin Sunim, Penguin

-This book is adorable.
+This book is wonderful.
 I saw a guy reading it over a couple of weeks on my commute to my side hustle, and he looked really chilled.
 Which could have been because he had a seat, while I was squeezed into the aisle between a rucksack, some guys’ spread out knees and someone who ABSOLUTELY HAD TO read a newspaper at full stretch.
 Yeah, you know what I mean.
 Anyhoo, I checked it out, and it’s filled with tiny wisdom to help you get things into perspective.
 Made for dipping into rather than reading in one sitting, this is great for grabbing a few moments of chill.

 Tisserand Essential Oils